Before you move overseas

 You need a different form if you want to apply to postpone your Student Loan.
 See ‘Deferring repayment of your Student Loan’ to find out how to get a copy.

 While you are overseas or in the Republic of Ireland

 Every year, the Student Loans Company will automatically send you a reassessment form and letter, on the assumption that you stay overseas.

-If your income changes while you are overseas
+If your income changes while you are overseas or in the RoI

 If your income rises or falls while you are making student loan repayments, contact the Student Loans Company in order for your required repayments to be reassessed.

-Student Loan repayment thresholds abroad
+Student Loan repayment thresholds abroad or in the RoI

 As with UK residents, once your income goes above the Student Loan repayment threshold, you will be required to make student loan repayments.
 You repay nine per cent of your total earnings over this threshold.
 However, because of differences in living costs, your repayment threshold when living abroad may not be the same as it is in the UK.
 Follow the link below to find repayment thresholds in different countries.
 These thresholds are updated each year to take account of price changes.